✍ Author Commitment

 Registered Nurse (RN)

-Licensed and practicing · Over 8 years of clinical experience in patient physiological assessment, metabolic health monitoring, and evidence-based nutrition support
+Licensed and actively practicing · Over 8 years of clinical experience in patient physiological monitoring, nutritional assessment, fluid and electrolyte management, and evidence-based care planning — the same skills that underpin every calculator and article on BodyMetric

 Evidence-Based Practice

-All content aligned with guidelines from the World Health Organization (WHO), National Institutes of Health (NIH), Academy of Nutrition and Dietetics, and peer-reviewed clinical literature
+All content aligned with guidelines from the World Health Organization (WHO), National Institutes of Health (NIH), Academy of Nutrition and Dietetics, and American College of Sports Medicine (ACSM) · 100+ peer-reviewed studies cited across 38 published guides

 How We Ensure Accuracy